kks32-courses/data-analytics/spark/rdd/rdd.md

 evict old partitions using a Least Recently Used (LRU) cache policy.
 The RDDs will be recomputed when required, and will not break a job due to too much data in cache.
 The method `unpersist()` allows to manually remove them from the cache.

+In fact Caching is a type of persistence with StorageLevel `-MEMORY_ONLY`.
+If `MEMORY_ONLY` is specified as the Storage Level and if there is not enough memory in the cluster to hold the entire RDD, then some partitions of the RDD cannot be stored in memory and will have to be recomputed every time it is needed.
+This can be avoided by using the `StorageLevel - MEMORY_AND_DISK` in which the partitions that do not fit in memory are saved to disk.

 #### Unions
 The `filter()` operation does not mutate the existing RDD .
 Instead, it returns